How to Help Severe Depression

 - Suicidal Ideation or Suicide Attempts.
 If an individual who is struggling with deepening depression begins to obsess about death, or say things such as their loved ones would be better off without them, pay attention and get them help.
 According to the National Alliance on Mental Illness, 90% of the individuals who have committed suicide had an underlying mental health disorder, usually depression or bipolar disorder.

-The Treatment Specialist is an expert resource for individuals in search of an effective depression treatment program, offering a free locator service.
-If you believe that you or your loved one is exhibiting the signs of severe depression, do not hesitate to get help now.
-Call The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you with a treatment center that will provide effective depression treatment program options, offering a free insurance check and verification.
+Effective treatment may include medication and residential treatment to help someone stabilize in a safe and healing environment.
+If you believe that you or your loved one is exhibiting the signs of chronic recurrent and severe depression, do not hesitate to get help now.
+Call a Treatment Specialist today at (866) 644-7911.